jon-hanson/parsecj/README.md

 however it still essentially follows the same monadic combinator approach.

 [JParsec](https://github.com/jparsec/jparsec) is an existing Java port of Parsec.
-While it folllows a similar combinator approach, the implementation of the parsers themselves follow a much more object-oriented style as opposed to the more functional style of ParsecJ.
+While it follows a similar combinator approach, the implementation of the parsers themselves use a much more object-oriented style as opposed to the more functional style of ParsecJ.